Audit Committee Charter

 D. Oversight of Risk Management

-D.2 Discuss with management, including professional staff responsible for risk management, as appropriate, significant risks or exposures, and risk management policies related thereto, and assess the steps management has taken to monitor, mitigate, and control such risks to IEEE.
+D.2 Discuss with management, including professional staff responsible for risk management, significant risks or exposures, and risk management policies related thereto, and assess the steps management has taken to monitor, mitigate, and control such risks to IEEE.

 E. Regulatory/Compliance Oversight Responsibilities